Hi, I'm Giacomo Corradini

 Driving Style

-Modeling and analysis of professional racing driver behavior and decision-making processes.
+Modeling and analyzing professional racing drivers' behavior and decision-making processes.

 Optimal Control & Optimization

-Design of minimum time simulators using optimal control theory and optimization techniques.
+Designing minimum-time simulators using optimal control theory and advanced optimization techniques.

 Dynamic Systems Modeling

-Mathematical modeling of vehicle dynamics and complex physical interactions.
+Mathematically modeling vehicle dynamics and complex physical interactions.

 Driver-in-the-Loop Simulations